Gail Devers: Life and career

 The 100 m final at the 1996 Summer Olympics was an almost exact repeat of the World Championships final three years before.
 Ottey and Devers again finished in the same time and did not know who had won the race.
 Again, both were awarded the same time of 10.94 seconds, but Devers was judged to have finished first and became the first woman to retain the Olympic 100 m title since Wyomia Tyus.
 Shelly-Ann Fraser-Pryce duplicated the feat in 2012, and Elaine Thompson-Herah in 2021.
 In the final of her favorite event, Devers again failed, as she finished fourth and outside of the medals.
 With the 4 × 100 m relay team, Devers won her third Olympic gold medal.

 After these Olympics, Devers concentrated on the hurdles event, winning the World Championship again in 1999, but she had to forfeit for the semi-finals at the 2000 Summer Olympics.

 Devers competed in the 100 m and 100 m hurdles at the 2004 Summer Olympics in Athens, her fifth Olympic Games.

 Devers left competition in 2005 to give birth to a child with her husband and returned in 2006.

-On February 2, 2007, at the age of 40, Devers edged 2004 Olympic champion Joanna Hayes to win the 60 m hurdles event at the Millrose Games in 7.86 seconds - the best time in the world that season and just 0.12 off the record she set in 2003.
+On February 2, 2007, at the age of 40, Devers edged 2004 Olympic champion Joanna Hayes to win the 60 m hurdles event at the Millrose Games in 7.86 seconds – the best time in the world that season and just 0.12 off the record she set in 2003.
 Furthermore, the time bettered the listed World Record for a 40-year-old by almost 7 tenths of a second.

 During her career, Devers was notable for having exceptionally long, heavily decorated fingernails.
 One of the fastest starters in the world, Devers even had to alter her starting position to accommodate her long nails.
 Her long nails came as the result of a contest her father devised to get her to stop biting her nails as a child.

-Devers' brother was IFBB Professional Bodybuilder Parenthesis "PD" Devers.
+International competitions

 Achievements and recognition

 In 2011, she was elected into the National Track and Field Hall of Fame.
 The following year she was elected into the United States Olympic Hall of Fame.
 In November 2012, Devers was announced as a 2013 recipient of the NCAA Silver Anniversary Award, presented annually to six distinguished former college student-athletes on the 25th anniversary of the end of their college sports careers.